Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-At the same time, Belle~II also offers opportunities to incorporate AI/ML into detector subsystems, where low-latency inference can enhance timing performance and reduce data volume at the earliest stages of readout. \\

-The data-acquisition system employs a dedicated hardware Level-1 trigger to select physics events.
-The trigger system comprises $\mathcal{O}(100)$ FPGA devices that perform real-time processing of detector information within a strict latency of roughly $5\mu\mathrm{s}$, set by the available buffer depth in the front-end systems.
-These FPGAs, including Xilinx Virtex UltraScale devices during current operations, enable reconstruction of full-detector signatures such as charged-particle tracking from the drift chamber, calorimeter clustering, and event-topology identification.
-ML-based algorithm design for FPGA inference has already become an important tool in this environment.

-By contrast, the front-end electronics (FEE) receive ADC waveforms and timing information from smaller subsets of detector channels and are typically built around more resource-limited FPGAs (e.g., Xilinx Virtex-5, Spartan-6).
-Consequently, the scope and implementation strategy for ML applications at the front-end differ from those in the Level-1 trigger.
-Front-end ML must operate under tighter constraints in latency, logic resources, and power, motivating the development of highly optimized and hardware-aware inference models.
+Belle~II also offers opportunities to incorporate AI/ML into detector subsystems.
+The Level-1 trigger uses $\mathcal{O}(100)$ FPGAs to process detector data in real time within a $\sim5\,\mu\mathrm{s}$ latency set by front-end buffering.
+Devices such as Xilinx Virtex UltraScale FPGAs reconstruct global signatures (e.g., drift-chamber tracking, calorimeter clustering, and event topology), where ML-designed FPGA inference is increasingly important.
+The front-end electronics (FEE) receive ADC waveforms and timing information from smaller subsets of detector channels and are typically built around more resource-limited FPGAs (e.g., Xilinx Virtex-5, Spartan-6).
+Consequently, front-end ML must operate under tighter constraints in latency, logic resources, and power, motivating the development of highly optimized and hardware-aware inference models.

 \begin{itemize}